-- 1. From the time the ball is snapped and until the ball is passed: a) all players on the passing team must be a) inbounds, b) lined up behind their 15 yard line, and c) at least 3 players of the passing team must be on each side of the ball - Until the ball is passed, all receiving team players must be inbounds and behind their restraining line.
+- 1. From the time the ball is snapped and until the ball is passed: a) all players on the passing team must be a) inbounds, b) lined up behind their 22 yard line, and c) at least 3 players of the passing team must be on each side of the ball. - No player on the passing team may be in motion, with the exception of the passer who may take a two push start as long as their front casters do not pass the restraining line prior to the ball being in the air. - 2.
+Until the ball is passed, all receiving team players must be inbounds and behind their restraining line.
 In addition, at least 4 players must be positioned at a spot least 15 yards behind their restraining line.